makerspet/makerspet.github.io/_posts/2025-04-27-connect-delta-2g-lidar-to-esp32.md

 pico /ros_ws/src/makerspet_mini/config/telem.yaml
 ```

-Changes to this file get lost when the `kaiaai/kaiaai` container shuts down, so you would have to edit this file again next time you launch the `kaiaai` Docker image.

-Future Kaia.ai releases are going to implement automatic ROS2 LiDAR configuration, so you will not have to edit the `telem.yaml` file.
+Keep in mind that changes to this file will get lost when the `kaiaai/kaiaai` container shuts down, so you would have to edit this file again next time you launch the `kaiaai` Docker image.
+However, future Kaia.ai releases are going to implement automatic ROS2 LiDAR configuration, so you will not have to edit the `telem.yaml` file.

 When you get to connecting your ESP32 to your local PC, your local PC should print something like this, including `LDS model 3IROBOTIX-DELTA-2G`.